If you are new to the miles and points worth, we recommend reading the Pointshogger 101 page before reading this page.

 For fixed programs, the best value when redeeming these points is generally to use on travel purchases.
 Other reward options can exist, for example, merchandise, however, the value of each point might be less than 1 cent per point.

 These types of points are good for flexibility to book paid cheaper flights.
 For example, if you had 50,000 points, it would give you a $500 credit against a travel expenses.
 This way, you avoid having to deal with the complicated aspects of loyalty programs (e.g. award availability, blackout dates, etc.).

 Conversely, if earned the same 50,000 points (credited to a frequent flyer mileage account with the same earning ratios), you can probably leverage the 50,000 miles for much more than $500.
 But then you will have to spend more time studying the loyalty program and deal with blackout dates and award availability.

 Transferable Points Credit Cards

 Transferable points (also known as hybrid points) allow you to accumulate points into a central pool and gives the flexibility to transfer to different partners, as well as redeeming as cash towards a purchase.
-In Canada, there are 3 main transferable points program, the American Express Membership Rewards, HSBC Rewards and RBC Avion programs.
+In Canada, there are 3 main transferable points program, the American Express Membership Rewards and RBC Avion programs.
 All 3 of them give cardholders the option to transfer to different airline and hotel programs or redeeming the points at a fixed rate.

 As mentioned above, if you are willing to spend time to learn the intricacies of loyalty programs, I suggest only transferring these points whenever you have a specific reward redemption in mind.
 Otherwise, you are better off keeping them in a transferable state to give you more flexibility.
 Unless there is a conversion bonus promotion to give a nice boost to account balances.